 Paintings by Lawren Harris

-Although Harris went to Stuttgart in 1930 to see examples of modern architecture, he hired Russian-born, Canadian architect Alexandra Biriukova, to complete the design of his Art Deco style house in the Forest Hill section of the city.
+Although Harris went to Stuttgart in 1930 to see examples of modern architecture, he hired Russian-born Canadian architect Alexandra Biriukova to complete the design of his Art Deco style house in the Forest Hill section of the city.
 The design was initially worked on in the office of Douglas Kertland, a then-young architect who had endorsed Biriukova’s application to practice architecture.
-Her name is on the construction documents identified as architect, but they were signed by Kertland, suggesting she was the actual designer.
+Her name is on the construction documents where she is identified as the architect, but the documents were signed by Kertland, suggesting she was the actual designer.
 Who did what in that firm and who should be credited for the design will probably never be known.
 The current owner of the house, an interior designer, has said the Art Deco design with its angled walls better caught the light for Harris’s paintings but it is not clear whether this was Harris’s idea, the decorator’s interpretation, or the design intent of the two architects who worked on the drawings.

 Paintings by Lawren Harris